BinaryMelodies/all-the-arm/README.md

 ## Jazelle instruction set

-The Jazelle exection mode enables running Java bytecode directly on the processor.
+The Jazelle execution mode enables running Java bytecode directly on the processor.
 The Java bytecode is a variable length instruction set where instructions can be as short as a single byte, or take multiple parameters (always stored as big endian values) with no theoretical boundaries (such as `lookupswitch` or `tableswitch`).
+Instructions operate on the Java stack and cannot access the ARM registers directly.
 Since the Java bytecode includes many instructions that require a Java virtual machine to be running, including memory management and an object model, Jazelle does not implement all the bytecodes.
 Instead, any unimplemented bytecode would issue a call to a handler in ARM (or Thumb) mode that would simulate the missing instruction.